mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ### Structure of the model

 The sort model is a list of sorting items.
-Each item represent a sorting rule and is composed of several elements:
+Each item represents a sorting rule and is composed of several elements:

 - `sortingItem.field`: the field on which we want to apply the rule
 - `sortingItem.sort`: the direction of the sorting (`'asc'`, `'desc'`, `null` or `undefined`).
 If `null` or `undefined`, the rule will not be applied.